tikhono/CryptoHackPals/pals/set2/_11_an_ecb_cbc_detection_oracle/README.md

 >
 > Now that you have ECB and CBC working:
 >
-> Write a function to generate a random AES key; that's just 16 random bytes.
+> Write a function to generate a random AES KEY; that's just 16 random bytes.
 >
-> Write a function that encrypts data under an unknown key --- that is, a function that generates a random key and encrypts under it.
+> Write a function that encrypts data under an unknown KEY --- that is, a function that generates a random KEY and encrypts under it.
 >
 > The function should look like:
 >